remult/remult/misc/public-api.md

   deleteMany(options: { where: EntityFilter<entityType> }): Promise<number>
   /** Creates an instance of an item.
 It'll not be saved to the data source unless `save` or `insert` will be called.
    *
-   * It's usefull to start or reset a form taking your entity default values into account.
+   * It's useful to start or reset a form taking your entity default values into account.
    *
    */
   create(item?: Partial<MembersOnly<entityType>>): entityType